 - A. Nonconforming principal structure located within the Shore Impact Zone may expand without a variance if the following standards are met: - 1.
 The principal structure meets or exceeds a ground floor area of four hundred (400) square feet. - 2.
 The existing principal structure does not encroach upon a side or local road setback. - 3.
 The existing principal structure (including deck) is setback from the shoreline a minimum of twenty-five (25) feet or twenty-five percent (25%) of required shoreline, whichever is greater. - 4.
 Structure width facing the water shall not exceed 40% of the lot width, if located within the shoreline setback. - 5.
 The height of the proposed addition, or completed principal structure, shall not exceed the height of the existing structure by more than 2 feet. - 6.
-No additions (barring a deck) have been added to the principal structure since the implementation date of the appropriate setback standard, and the original structure existed before setback requirements were established. - 7.
-The addition will not encroach upon the septic treatment system of expansion area. - 8.
+The addition will not encroach upon the septic treatment system of expansion area. - 7.
 The maximum allowable addition shall be determined by the following formula to be applied only once: - a) Divide the existing setback by the required setback for the zone district. - b) Multiply the above figure by eight hundred (800) if the addition is to the rear and three hundred (300) if the addition is to the side, five hundred (500) feet for "L" shaped additions. - c) In no event shall an addition to the rear exceed fifty percent (50%) of the original ground floor area.
-For "L" shaped additions, the addition shall not exceed thirty-five percent (35%) if the majority of the addition is to the rear and twenty-five percent (25%) if the majority of the addition is to the side. - B. Nonconforming principal structures that do not meet the required shoreline setbacks, but are not located in the Shore Impact Zone may expand if the following conditions are met; 1,2,3,4,5, and 6 above, with 8a and 8c remaining the same, and the following modifications of 8b:

-Multiply the above figure by eight hundred (800) if the addition is to the rear and four hundred (400) if the addition is to the side, and six hundred (600) feet for "L" shaped additions.

-- C. Additions to nonconforming structures that meet the shoreline setbacks, but do not meet side yard, rear yard, right of way and/or road centerline setbacks shall be restricted in the following manner: - 1.
+For "L" shaped additions, the addition shall not exceed thirty-five percent (35%) if the majority of the addition is to the rear and twenty-five percent (25%) if the majority of the addition is to the side. - B. Nonconforming principal structures that do not meet the required shoreline setbacks, but are not located in the Shore Impact Zone may expand if the following conditions are met; 1,2,3,4, and 5 above, with 7a and 7c remaining the same, and the following modifications of 7b: - Multiply the above figure by eight hundred (800) if the addition is to the rear and four hundred (400) if the addition is to the side, and six hundred (600) feet for "L" shaped additions. - C. Additions to nonconforming structures that meet the shoreline setbacks, but do not meet side yard, rear yard, right of way and/or road centerline setbacks shall be restricted in the following manner: - 1.
 If the structure is sited to be equal or greater than fifty percent (50%) of the required setback, additions may be in any direction except toward the nonconforming setback. - 2.
 Where the structure is sited less than fifty percent (50%) of the required setback, the addition shall only be in the opposite direction of the nonconforming setback.